zalenix/portaldocs/portal-sdk/templates/top-extensions-browse.md

 }
 ```

-## Custom blade
+### Custom blade

 If you don't have a list of resources and simply need to add a custom blade to Browse, you can define an asset type with a `Browse` type of `AssetTypeBlade`.
 This tells Browse to launch the blade associated with the asset type.
 Note that the asset type doesn't actually refer to an instance of a resource in this case.
 This is most common for services that are only provisioned once per directory or horizontal services (Cost Management, Monitoring, Azure Advisor etc...).
-In this case, the `PluralDisplayName` is used in the Browse menu, but the other display names are ignored.
+In this case, the `PluralDisplayName` is used in the 'All services' menu, but the other display names are ignored.
 Feel free to set them to the same value.

 ```xml
 <AssetType